• Little Explorers

 Hunnewell Lecture Hall

-Get a new perspective on some of the amazing trees on Peters Hill during this one-hour seasonal tour.
-In winter, leaves and blossoms fall away, exposing hidden features like bark, thorns, and roots.
-During this one-hour tour led by docent Paul Eldrenkamp, you’ll get a chance to explore a few of the interesting collections in the landscape, learn about the history of this part of the Arboretum, and get a winter time view of the Boston skyline from the second highest point in the city.
+Learn about some of the amazing trees on Peters Hill during this ninety-minute tour led by docent Paul Eldrenkamp.
+You’ll get a chance to explore a few of the interesting collections in the landscape, learn about the history of this part of the Arboretum, and get a view of the Boston skyline from the second highest point in the city.